Did you get the dreaded Instant Pot Burn Message or Ovht Error on the display screen?

 Check if silicone ring, venting knob, valve is defective, installed properly, or if anything is obstructed.

-Step 6 – Restart Pressure Cooking Process:
+6. Restart Pressure Cooking Process

 Place ingredients back into the cleaned & dried inner pot.
 Dilute the cooking liquid until consistency is thin.
 Resume the pressure cooking & adjust the pressure cooking time accordingly.